-SDG-1 is encoded by a gene located within a retrotransposon (Figure S8A) that is within a duplicated ~40 kb region and has two recognizable paralogs (Figure S8B).
-To facilitate analysis of SDG-1 expression, we tagged both loci that encode SDG-1 with mCherry coding sequences lacking piRNA-binding sites64-65 (mCherry $\Delta pi$ ) (Figures S8C and S8D), thereby preventing possible silencing of mCherry as a foreign sequence.
-This tagging resulted in the expression of sdg-1::mCherry∆pi mRNA being ~16-fold higher than sdg-1 mRNA (Figure S8E, bottom), potentially because of the reduction in the overall density of piRNA-binding sites per transcript, the additional introns included in mCherry $\Delta pi$ (based on refs.66-67), and/or other unknown factors.
-Fluorescence from SDG-1::mCherry was observed in the germline of adult animals (Figure 5A).
-However, animals showed dramatic variation in SDG-1::mCherry expression between their two gonad arms (Figure 5A, middle shows bright anterior (20% of animals) and right shows bright posterior (6% of animals)).
-A contributing feature for the observed stochasticity could be the location of sdg-1 within a duplicated region (Figure S8A), as suggested by similar stochastic RNA silencing of multi-copy transgenes but not single-copy transgenes.
-Despite this variation, unbiased passaging of self-progeny for more than 18 generations continuously preserved SDG-1::mCherry expression in an otherwise wild-type background (Figure 5B).
-In contrast, mating, which can perturb RNA regulation within the germline in cross progeny, caused dramatic changes in sdg-1 expression that persisted in descendants (Figure 5C).
-Mating animals that express SDG-1::mCherry with wild-type animals resulted in heritable changes along lineages that express $sdg-1::mCherry\Delta pi$ mRNA or that express sdg-1 mRNA (Figures 5C and S9A).
-While mating-induced silencing could make decreases in fluorescence uninterpretable when using genetic crosses for mutant analysis (Figure 5D, potentially in sid-2(-), sid-5(-) and eri-1(-) animals), we observed an increase in SDG-1::mCherry fluorescence in animals lacking RME-2 or MUT-16 (Figure 5D), supporting a role for these two proteins in downregulating SDG-1 expression.
+SDG-1 is encoded by a gene located within a retrotransposon (Extended Data Fig. 8a) that is within a duplicated ~40 kb region and has two recognizable paralogs (Extended Data Fig. 8b).
+To facilitate analysis of SDG-1 expression, we tagged both loci that encode SDG-1 with mCherry coding sequences lacking piRNA-binding sites (mCherryΔpi) (Extended Data Fig. 8c,d).
+This tagging resulted in the expression of sdg-1::mCherryΔpi mRNA being ~16-fold higher than sdg-1 mRNA (Extended Data Fig. 8e), potentially because of the reduction in the overall density of piRNA-binding sites per transcript, the additional introns included in $mCherry\Delta pi$ (based on refs.
+62,63), and/or other unknown factors.
+Fluorescence from SDG-1::mCherry was observed in the germline of adult animals (Fig. 6a).
+However, animals showed variation in SDG-1::mCherry expression between their two gonad arms (Fig. 6a, middle shows bright anterior (20% of animals) and right shows bright posterior (6% of animals)).
+A contributing feature for the observed stochasticity could be the location of sdg-1 within a duplicated region (Extended Data Fig. 8a), as suggested by similar stochastic RNA silencing of multi-copy transgenes but not single-copy transgenes.
+Despite this variation, unbiased passaging of self-progeny for more than 18 generations continuously preserved SDG-1::mCherry expression in an otherwise wild-type background (Fig. 6b).
+In contrast, mating, which can perturb RNA regulation within the germline in cross progeny, caused dramatic changes in sdg-1 expression that persisted in descendants (Fig. 6c).
+Mating animals that express SDG-1::mCherry with wild-type animals resulted in heritable changes along lineages that express sdg-1::mCherry\(\Delta\)pi mRNA or that express sdg-1 mRNA (Fig. 6c and Extended Data Fig. 9a).
+This discovery of mating-induced perturbation in gene expression raises caution in interpreting past studies (summarized in Fig. 5f) where changes in multiple independent isolates were not examined.
+Nevertheless, when we used genetic crosses to determine the impact of mutations on sdg-1 expression, we observed reduced SDG-1::mCherry fluorescence in mutants predicted to have reduced levels of intracellular dsRNA (Fig. 6d, sid-2(-), sid-5(-)) or reduced processing of intracellular dsRNA (Fig. 6d, eri-1(-)).
+In contrast, we observed an increase in SDG-1::mCherry fluorescence in animals lacking MUT-16 (Fig. 6d).
+Finally, animals lacking RME-2, which lack the ability to import many maternal factors (e.g., lipids, proteins, RNAs, etc.), also showed an increase in SDG-1::mCherry fluorescence (Fig. 6d).